Past, Present, Future: Teaching the Verb Tense System

 Verb tenses receive a lot of attention in English instruction—in fact, they receive perhaps more attention than any other aspect of grammar.

-And with good cause: there are thirteen verb tenses in English, if you look at tense as ways to discuss time.
+And with good reason: there are 13 verb tenses in English, if you look at tense as a way to discuss time.
 The English-speaking world is obsessed with time and its passage: clocks of various types are ubiquitous in most English-speaking countries; a watch is still considered a fine gift marking the passage into adulthood; tardiness is frowned on, and so forth.
 This value of time may be why so much attention is given to verb tense instruction: given our obsession with time, we need a way to talk about it.
 So the attention to verb tenses is not the problem.
 The concern is student papers coming in, even after weeks of drill in the simple present and past, missing all of the “-ed” “-s” endings.
 Teachers often shrug and say “It’s developmental.”

 That may be so, but it begs the question of whether drills in verb tense make sense if students aren’t “developmentally ready” for the material anyway.
 I suspect, however, something else is going on—there is a problem with the sequence of instruction.
-Rather than plowing through simple present, then simple past, and simple future, because supposedly these are easier to learn, I suggest all of the present tenses be taught together, then all of the past, and then future.
+Rather than ploughing through simple present, then simple past, and simple future, because supposedly these are easier to learn, I suggest all of the present tenses be taught together, then all of the past, and then future.
 Why should the tenses be taught in this manner?

 There are multiple reasons tenses should be taught within a time frame.